dhjsh88/uncertainty-aware-reinspection-scheduler/README.md

 ## Verification methodology

+* **12 configurations (3 workloads x 4 policies) PASS** against a
+  cycle-stepped Python golden model, on Vivado 2022.2 xsim and Icarus Verilog.
+  The conservation invariant `pushed == dispatched + expired` holds in every run.
-* **Transaction-level, not cycle-accurate, as the pass criterion**: the golden model mirrors RTL register stages (push visibility +2, post-pop head +1, engine occupancy LATENCY+1), so cycles currently match exactly — but PASS is defined on dispatch *order* + counters so the reference survives RTL pipeline changes.
+* **Transaction-level, not cycle-accurate, as the pass criterion**: PASS is defined on dispatch *order* + checked counters (cycle tolerance 3), so the reference survives RTL pipeline changes.
+The golden model mirrors RTL register stages (push visibility +2, post-pop head +1, engine occupancy LATENCY+1), so in practice all 12 runs also matched cycle-for-cycle (diff 0).
 * SVA A1–A5 bound to `scheduler_top`: grant is one-hot (A1), a granted head
   is valid (A2), no grant while the engine is busy (A3), no grant of an expired head (A4), expire and grant never hit the same head in one cycle